Travel in Austria

 Belvedere Palace

-Belvedere Palace is located in the 3rd district of Vienna and is actually divided into two separate palaces: the Upper Palace and the Lower Palace.
-The two Belvedere palaces were built at the beginning of the 18th century, during a period when the city of Vienna was experiencing a boom in development and prosperity after several victories against the Ottoman Empire.
-The palaces were intended to be the summer residence of Prince Eugene of Savoy and were built in the Baroque style by the famous architect Johann Lucas von Hildebrandt.
+Belvedere Palace, located in Vienna’s 3rd district, consists of two separate buildings: the Upper Palace and the Lower Palace.
+The palaces were built at the beginning of the 18th century, during a period of prosperity in Vienna following several victories against the Ottoman Empire.
+Designed as the summer residence for Prince Eugene of Savoy, the palaces feature Baroque architecture by the renowned architect Johann Lucas von Hildebrandt.
 Between the two palaces are lovely and well-kept gardens.
 Today, walking through the gardens is open to the public and is free of charge!

 Important Buildings in the Belvedere Palace Complex